 Patron Level — gifts of $50,000 or more

 Council Level — gifts of $25,000 to $49,999

 Fellow Level — gifts of $10,000 to $24,999

 - Direct your gift to the part of Colgate you care about most -- the Unrestricted Parents’ Fund, the Kerschner Family Series Global Leaders at Colgate, an academic program or athletic team, or to one of the Parents’ Steering Committee funding priorities.

-- Help host regional events such as Summer Send-Offs and Meet and Greet events.
+- Host regional events.
 Events are typically hosted at someone’s home, club or restaurant.
 The Parents’ Fund staff will work with you to determine an appropriate format such as a cocktail reception, barbeque, buffet dinner or sit-down dinner.
 Speakers from campus are available.